JD2112/methylr/README.md

 ## Workflow summaries
 ### Input dataset

 A test dataset from a previously published result ([GSE207426](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207426)) with RAW IDAT files for Illumina EPIC array can be found at [https://sourceforge.net/projects/methylr/](https://sourceforge.net/projects/methylr/).
-The dataset contains three samples in each group and it is solid tissues (will not work for 'Cell type heterogeneity').
+The test  dataset contains three samples in each group and the samples collected from solid tissue (will not work for 'Cell type heterogeneity').
 More about the dataset can be found on the *Methylome analysis for prediction of long and short-term survival in glioblastoma patients from the Nordic trial*

 ### Component tools
 1. methylysis: [ChAMP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3904520/); [minfi](https://academic.oup.com/bioinformatics/article/30/10/1363/267584?login=true)